Elio-A/SafeRide/README.md

 # SafeRide Application

 This is an Android application designed for UNB's CS2063 Course.
-More specifically, this application is designed for a service that UNB provides; SafeRide.
+More specifically, this application is designed for UNB's service: SafeRide.
 It allows students to be linked with other students who are assigned as drivers.
-Students can sing into the app using their student ID and a password of their choice, they are then given details about what the service is, where to find pick-up stations, the soonest they can get picked up, and much more.
-Moreover, students are able to input their information; information that includes their destination.
-On the driver side of the application, the drivers are able to pick their car, take pictures of it before the ride starts, which station they will be operating from this shift, and then finally they will be taken to page that generates a QR code on their tablet that can be scanned by the passengers through the app on their smart devices.
+Students can sign into the app using their student ID and a password of their choice, they are then given details about the services our app provides.
+Our app gives information on where to find pick-up stations, the soonest time passengers can get picked up, and much more.
+On the driver side of the application, the application helps the driver log their shift.
+The drivers select their car, take pictures of the car, and choose which station they will be operating during their shift.
+The drivers then will be taken to a page that generates a QR code that the passengers can scan through the app.

 ## Table of Contents